 You’ll find a couple of different grades of crabmeat at the grocery store at a range of price points.
 Whenever possible, I like to use fresh-packed crabmeat from the seafood market, but pasteurized works great as well.

-Since I love the delicate flavor of jumbo lump crabmeat, I instead opt for “lump” when making stuffed mushrooms.
+I usually opt for “lump” crabmeat when making stuffed mushrooms.
 This grade contains broken pieces of jumbo lump crab, mixed with some of the white body meat.
+(When I have “jumbo lump” leftover, I’ll use that as well, but you don’t need to splurge on it for this recipe.)

-In a pinch, you can also use “back fin” or “special” crabmeat in stuffed mushrooms.
+In a pinch, you can also use “back fin” or “special” crabmeat.
 These grades contain finer flakes and shreds (particularly the “special” grade), so the filling will have a smoother texture than if you used lump.
-I don’t like to use “claw meat” in this recipe, which has a stronger flavor and tends to be oilier.
+I don’t like to use “claw meat” in this recipe, which tends to be oilier.

 Check out this info sheet from Sam Rust Seafood for a visual comparison of crabmeat grades.